Tyne and Wear County Council

-Tyne and Wear County Council was the county council of the metropolitan county of Tyne and Wear in northeast England.
-It came into its powers on 1 April 1974 and was abolished on 1 April 1986.
+Tyne and Wear County Council was the county council of the metropolitan county of Tyne and Wear in north-east England from 1974 to 1986.
+The council was based at Sandyford House in Newcastle upon Tyne.
+It provided certain county-level functions across the area, notably including public transport and strategic town planning.
+District-level functions were provided by Tyne and Wear's five metropolitan borough councils.
+On the county council's abolition in 1986, county-level functions were taken over by the five metropolitan borough councils, with some services provided through joint committees.

+History

+The council came into its powers on 1 April 1974.
 The county council was based at Sandyford House in Newcastle upon Tyne.
-It was replaced with five unitary authorities: Metropolitan Borough of Gateshead, Newcastle City Council, North Tyneside Council, South Tyneside Council and Sunderland City Council.
+The council was abolished in 1986; from 1 April 1986 the former county council's functions passed to the county's five existing metropolitan borough councils: Gateshead Council, Newcastle City Council, North Tyneside Council, South Tyneside Council and Sunderland City Council.

 Political control

 The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-Political control of the council from 1973 until its abolition in 1986 was always held by the Labour Party:
+Throughout the council's existence from 1974 to 1986, Labour held a majority of the seats on the council.

 Leadership

 Throughout the council's existence the leader of the council was Michael Campbell.